-Student name: Student ID Grade: Course initially taken: Course number: Semester & year course was taken: Final course gra de: Method of credit recovery to be used: Semester/year recover y being completed: St ratement of Understanding: After reading the above CMS regulation and considerable DECLINE the option to retain derations for grade suppression and credit ake the previously failed course for a new • • We elect to earn credit through a credit recover newly earned Pass/F y process and understand that both the Fail grade will remain on the transcript 8.8 Parent Signature: Date:

-Advancement Via Individual Determination (AVID) 9, 10, 11, 12
+Student name Student ID Grade Course initially taken.
+Course number: Semester & year course was taken: Final course grade: Method of credit recovery to be used: Semester/year recovery being completed: Statement of Understanding: • above CMS regulation and considerations for ne previously failed course for a new grade. grade suppression and credit recovery, we have de cided to DECLINE the credit through a credit recovery process an grade will remain on the transcript. d understand that both the initial failing grade a nd the newly Parent Si gnature: Date: Advanc ement Via Individual Determination on (AVID) 9, 10, 11, 12